-- Sew a line of stitching a 1/4" from the raw edge.
+- Sew two squares of fabric, right sides together, with a line of stitching a 1/4" from the raw edge.

 - Using the wooden pressing bar, fold the fabric on the row of stitching bringing the wrong sides together.
-Press down and drag the pointed edge across the fold with the item on a hard surface.
+Press down and drag the pointed edge across the fold in order to make a smooth edge.

 - Fold again to enclose the raw edge and press the new fold line with the wooden pressing bar.

-- Crease the fabric well with the pressing bar and then take the item to the ironing board and press it with the iron.
+- Crease the fabric well with the pressing bar.
+If desired, take the item to the ironing board and press the seam open and flat with the iron.